audulus/docs/index.md

 8. Open the Path Node's context menu again and select "Lock UI" to finish editing the UI. *Remember to lock your UI and clear your history before uploading your patch to the forum!*
 9. When arranging many UI elements at once, they may all be in a jumble on top of one another.
 It may be best to expose elements one at a time, especially when placing multiple Light nodes.
 Audulus cannot read your mind and needs to be told explicitly where to put UI elements.
 This is sometimes a long process, but the great thing is you only have to do it once per module.
 If you want to bring an element on "top" of another (say, a knob that has a waveform node in the background, as the Waveform Via does), you have to know that the last element created is the one that is "on top."
 To "bring to front," as you might in Photoshop, you have to select the node you want to be on top, delete it, and then re-create it.
 It is now the last thing created, and thus, the element that is most "on top."
 10. Also, try this: create a Patch node, then add any module from the library next to it.
 Enter the module you picked out and select all of its contents, call up the context menu and select "Copy."
 Exit the module and then enter the Patch node you just created, and paste what you copied.
 Exit the Patch node and you will see that all of the UI elements are already neatly arranged!
 Use this to your advantage.
 11. Also, *this cannot be stressed enough*: Design your instrument or effect using the modules in the Module Library *not* the nodes.
 Unless you have a specific reason to, the nodes will only slow you down - not only physically, but creatively.
-Also, in some sense, if you are not using the Module Library, you have paid for Audulus 3, but are still using Audulus 2.
-Taylor, the developer and creator of Audulus, did many, many things to improve Audulus - the greatest of these achievements was totally rewriting Audulus from the ground up in C++ (Audulus 2 and below were written in Lua).
-However, the Module Library represents a true paradigm shift in the way you can approach Audulus as a musician and synthesist, and allows you to design complex modules in a way that, especially when used in conjunction with the lasso tool, is about 100-1000 times as fast, depending on what you are doing.
-Remember the node/module:atom/molecule analogy. *You can do better, braver, and more powerful synthesis "chemistry" with modules than you can with nodes.*  That said, if you just want to learn Audulus from the ground up, by all means - design with nodes.
+That said, if you just want to learn Audulus from the ground up, by all means - design with nodes.
 Eventually, you will start to use the library as you gain knowledge of the program.
 12. Finally, *Again, remember to lock your UI and clear your history before uploading your patch to the forum!*

-*Note 1:* In very, very large designs, it becomes necessary to use patches to lighten the GUI load, especially if you are working on iOS.
+> *Note 1:* In very, very large designs, it becomes necessary to use patches to lighten the GUI load, especially if you are working on iOS.
 In complex, low-level patches built with thousands of expression nodes (necessary for complex filters, sequencers, and non-linear distortion modeling), you will usually hit a GUI wall before you hit a CPU wall.
 Hiding these elements in multiple subpatches eases the burden on your graphics card, because every visual element in the Audulus environment is being constantly redrawn - meaning, the more you see, the harder your graphics card is working.
 This is why your device might become unusually hot. iOS devices have no fans and rely solely on conductive cooling (iPads are made out of aluminum for this very reason).
 If this heat gets too uncomfortable, consider buying a case.

 See you at the forum!
 Happy patching!

 ---